[LUM#16] Savings, Drop by Drop

 Irrigating crops with wastewater?
 Installing smart water meters for farmers?
 These are some of the approaches researchers are exploring to conserve water resources, of which the agricultural sector is a major consumer.

-Turn off the tap while brushing your teeth.
+Turn off the faucet while brushing your teeth.
 Limit the time you spend in the shower.
-These are all simple daily habits that can help reduce our water consumption.
+These are all everyday actions we can take to reduce our water consumption.
 That’s good, but it’s clearly not enough on a global scale, especially when you consider that 50% of the water consumed in France is used by the agricultural sector.
 That figure rises to 70% worldwide.

 “This is a major challenge because irrigation needs are increasing as a result of global warming, particularly as we move northward, where we now have to irrigate certain crops that previously didn’t require it,” explains Nassim Ait-Mouheb*.
-Everywhere, the need for irrigation is arising earlier in the year and affecting an increasing number of crops.
-“This is particularly true for grapevines, for which irrigation is now permitted in France, ” notes the researcher, a specialist in fluid mechanics and process engineering applied to irrigation techniques.
+Everywhere, the need for irrigation is arising earlier in the year, and it affects an increasing number of crops.
+“This is particularly true for grapevines, for which irrigation is now permitted in France, ” notes the researcher, a specialist in fluid mechanics and process engineering as applied to irrigation techniques.

-And it is precisely an ingenious process that he employs to help reduce the strain on this precious resource: the reuse of treated wastewater, more commonly referred to as “reuse.”
+And it is precisely an ingenious process that he is implementing to help reduce the pressure on this “blue gold” resource: the reuse of treated wastewater, more commonly referred to by the Anglicism “reuse.”
 The idea is simple: use non-potable wastewater from treatment plants to irrigate crops, thereby reserving high-quality water for consumption.
 “A solution to avoid conflicts over water use in certain cases, in a context where resources may be limited.”

 Full-scale laboratory

 While this alternative is promising, its implementation poses a real challenge that the researcher at the G-EAU laboratory has set out to tackle.
-From technological challenges and agronomic considerations to health concerns and social acceptance, the reuse of wastewater for agriculture raises many questions.
+Technological challenges, agronomic considerations, health concerns, social acceptance… the reuse of wastewater for agriculture raises many questions.

 To address this, Nassim Ait-Mouheb has a full-scale laboratory at his disposal: a small plot of vineyards, olive trees, and fruit trees nestled in Murviel-Lès-Montpellier, which houses an experimental platform for reusing treated wastewater in drip irrigation.
-“A system of pipes running along the ground with drippers is a technique that’s increasingly used and can lead to water savings, provided it’s implemented properly and its efficiency and sustainability are ensured—especially by avoiding the risk of clogging caused by biofilms.”
-In other words, the risk that all these systems become clogged by clusters of bacteria or other microorganisms found in wastewater…
+“A system of pipes running along the ground with drippers is a technique that’s increasingly used and can lead to water savings, provided it’s properly implemented and its effectiveness and sustainability are ensured—particularly by avoiding the risk of clogging caused by biofilms.”
+In other words, the risk that all these systems will become clogged by clusters of bacteria or other microorganisms found in wastewater…

-Thanks to this platform—the only one of its kind in France, established in 2017—researchers can test the effects of this type of irrigation under real-world conditions: “We have an agricultural plot and an experimental site with above-ground tanks where we can irrigate crops either with wastewater that hasn’t gone through the treatment plant or with clean water,” explains Nassim Ait-Mouheb.
-The goal is to observe the effects of water quality on crops, from both an agronomic and a health perspective.
+Thanks to this platform—the only one of its kind in France, created in 2017—researchers can test the effects of this type of irrigation under real-world conditions: “We have a farm plot and an experimental site with above-ground tanks where we can irrigate crops either with wastewater that hasn’t gone through a treatment plant or with clean water,” explains Nassim Ait-Mouheb.
+The goal is to observe the effects of water quality on crops, from both an agronomic and a public health perspective.

 Drawbacks